mthiebaux/JSNtemplate/README.md

 ## Testing in the Browser

-By default, server.js opens on port 8080, which can be changed by passing an optional port number:
+By default, the server opens on port 8080, which can be changed by passing an optional port number:

 ```
-> node server.js 8001
+> node server.mjs 8001
 ```

 Then enter the localhost url in your browser, which will load index.html by default: